-Within my blog I’m going to pick a few pick a few professions and detail the advertising strategies I would recommend to execute to drive new customers, locally.
-To commence this effort, I’m going to start out with dentists.
+Within my blog, I’m going to pick a few professions and detail the advertising strategies I would recommend to execute to drive new customers, locally.
+To commence this effort, I’m going to start out with advertising strategies for dentists.

 Advertising your Dental Practice on Google and Bing Search

 This is going to be the key pillar to your advertising, in driving more patients for your dental practice, locally.